hepplerj/Dissertation/introduction.dissertation.Heppler.md

 construction, implementation in the American West, and efficacy in California.
 -->

-The Santa Clara Valley lies between two branches of the Coast Range mountains.
-The Santa Cruz mountains to the west are covered in coastal redwoods that give the mountains a green vail all year long.
-The Diablo Range to the east remains dry and khaki brown for most of the year except during the short rainy season.
-The Mediterranean climate of the Bay Area means the region receives little rainfall outside the period between November and April.
-On average, the semiarid Valley receives about fourteen inches of rain annually.[^cf26] The Coastal Range shields the Santa Clara Valley from frosts and major storms, and temperatures rarely drop below freezing or become excessively warm, although conditions of droughts and excessive rainfall do occurr.[^cf27] The Santa Clara Valley's climate, John Muir remarked when passing through in the spring of 1872, was "the best we ever enjoyed."[^cf28]

-Hydrologically, the area is crossed by several streams and rivers that snake their way down the mountains.
-Historically, the majority of these water sources never created deep channels, often forming shallow pathways that were prone to flooding.
-Most mountain runoff quickly dissipated into well--drained alluvial soil and replenished groundwater aquifers.
-Freshwater marshes, seasonally--flooded meadows, forested wetlands, and riparian habitats were common historical features on the valley landscape.[^cf29] In addition to overland water sources, the valley is supplied by a regional aquifer that consisted of multiple Pleistocene aquifers grouped into upper and lower systems.
-These groundwater systems were replenished primarily through precipitation, stream channels, and, today, by artificial recharge ponds.
-The presence of rock faults also serve as potential sources and barriers of hydrological flows.[^cf30] The Valley has few rivers coursing through it.
-Twenty--six major creeks flow through the valley, and the major rivers flowing through the Valley include the Arroyo Hondo, Guadalupe River, and Pajaro River, which originate in the Santa Cruz or Diablo Range mountains and empty into the Calaveras Reservoir, the San Francisco Bay, and the Pacific Ocean respectively.
-A majority of the thirty--seven lakes that exist in Santa Clara County are artificial or serve as reservoirs.
-Two major dam projects, the Coyote Dam built in 1936 and the Anderson Dam built in 1950, began regulating watershed discharge.
-Recent changes in vegetation and habitats came about due to changes in stream hydrology that included flood control efforts and summer water releases from groundwater recharge associated with the Coyote and Anderson dams.[^cf31]

-![Reconstructed land cover map of the valley floor along Coyote Creek prior to heavy human modification.
-From Robin M. Grossinger et al., "Historical Landscape Ecology of an Urbanized California Valley: Wetlands and Woodlands in the Santa Clara Valley," *Landscape Ecology* 22 (December 2007):
-112.](figures/landcover.png)

-The valley hosted a variety of lifeforms.
-Along the valley floor, oak scrub, cacti, and a variety of oak, willow, sycamore, and alder trees provided cover for wildlife and shelters for native grasses.
-At higher elevations, a variety of conifers including coastal redwoods (*Sequoia sempervirens*), ponderosa pine (*pinus ponderosa*), sugar pine (*pinus lambertiana*) mingled with white fir (*Abies concolor*) and black oak (*Quercus kelloggii*) that carpeted the mountains in green.
-The plants of the Valley adapted to the Mediterranean climate: perennial bunchgrasses die back every winter, leaving only roots to help preserve water; oak trees have extensive root systems to tap into groundwater supplies.[^cf32] The oak woodlands and chaparral ecoregions provided habitats for acton woodpeckers, nuthatch, oak titmouse, and Pacific pallid bats.
-Major waterways supported a diverse range of native fish species, including Pacific lamprey (*Lampetra tridentata*), steelhead trout, chinook salmon, Sacramento blackfish, and tule perch, among many others.
-Golden beavers and raccoons shared the landscape with rabbits, squirrels, and other small species, as well as a variety of snakes, lizards, spiders, and insects.
-Mountain lions, wolves, and grizzly bears once hunted and lived in the valley, mingling with ungulates such as elk and mule deer.
-Woodpeckers, wrentits, scrub jays, Chestnut-backed Chickadees, and hundreds of additional bird species thrived in the Valley's skies.

-The agricultural landscape John Muir observed at the turn of the century was just beginning to shift under the influence of American settlement.[^cf33] The exceptional growing climate, fertile soil, and plentiful water from artesian wells allowed farmers to transform the landscape into the fruit capital it would be known as worldwide.[^cf34] The cultivation and processing of apricots, prunes, pears, and cherries became staples on the horticulture landscape.[^cf35] Fruit trees produced a canopy of pink and white blossoms along with orange California poppies and other native wildflowers that bloomed on the hillsides.
-The blooming seasons were popular early in the twentieth century as visitors flocked to the area to behold the orchards in full bloom, along with farmhouses, berry patches, vegetable gardens, and pastures.[^cf36] Little wonder why the Santa Clara Valley boosters advertised the area as "nearest Paradise" and "the best spot in the whole earth," a place where "the Eden of vine and tree" was a "God-favored spot" and "God's favorite valley."[^cf37]

-![Blossom tours in Santa Clara Valley were widely popular.
-Tours took place several times per year depending on which trees were in bloom.
-Source:
-"Blossomtime Tours: Santa Clara Valley Routes PC, ca. 1953," Greater San Jose Chamber of Commerce, Santa Clara History Center Collection, Santa Clara City Library.](figures/blossomtours.png)

-Cattle ranching, wheat and grain production, and quicksilver mining flourished in the Valley in the nineteenth century prior to the Valley becoming "one vast orchard."[^cf38] By the end of the ninetieth century, fruit production had surpassed all other agricultural, mining, and timbering activity.
-The growth of Silicon Valley occurred upon some of California's most fertile lands.
-A survey by the U.S. Department of Agriculture designated 400 square kilometers---32 percent---of Santa Clara County as Class 1 land, the highest ranking possible for the cultivation of fruits and vegetables.
-Water systems flowing into the valley carved out rich alluvial fans in the Valley.
-Below topsoil loam---in some places measuring forty feet deep---are gravel and clay freshwater aquifers, which nineteenth century farmers reached with artesian wells that provided a consistent supply of fresh water.[^cf39] Santa Clara Valley farms remained relatively small.
-In 1900, the typical farm was under fifty acres; in 1920, the average farm size as forty acres and dropped to thirty-two acres by 1950.[^cf40] Agricultural activity by the 1940s witnessed around 6,000 farms in the Valley, mostly family--run operations, that totaled around 132,000 acres and some eight million cherry, apricot, and pear trees.[^cf41]

 The Bay Area's mid-century environmentalists treated nature as a place of pristine beauty and predominantly rural.
 When Wallace Stegner lamented the